-Survivor pension: The monthly survivor pension is a percentage of the reference pension corresponding to the number of eligible survivors.
-One survivor receives 50% of the reference pension, two survivors receive 80%, and three or more survivors receive 100%.
+Survivor pension: The monthly pension is a percentage of the reference pension corresponding to the number of eligible survivors.
+One survivor receives 50% of the reference pension, two survivors receive 80%, and three survivors or more receive 100%.
 The amount is split equally among all entitled survivors.

-The reference pension is the higher of the old-age pension or the sum of a flat-rate basic amount of 1,001.41 EEK (April 2006) plus a length-of-service component based on 30 years of insurance coverage.

-The monthly length-of-service component is 48.51 EEK (April 2006) times the number of years of service up to December 31, 1998.
+The reference pension is the higher of the old-age pension or the sum of the flat-rate amount of 1,373.58 kroons (July 2007) plus a length-of-service component based on 30 years of coverage.
+The monthly length-of-service component is 54.43 kroons (April 2007) times the number of years of service up to December 31, 1998.